 - 1. General.
-Whenever , under the provisions of applicable law or these Bylaws, notice is required to be given to any Director or Shareholder, whether under the provisions of applicable law or these Bylaws, it shall not be construed to mean personal notice.; Sbut-such notice may be given in writing, personally, by overnight mail, telegram, facsimile, or electronic mail or by United States mail; addressed to such Director or Shareholder; at his or her their or its address as it appears on the records of the Corporation, with postage thereon prepaid. and When notice is provided by United States mail, such notice shall be deemed to be given when by United States mail, at the time when the same such notice shall be deemed to be given when by United States mail, at the time when the same such notice shall be is deposited in the United States mail.
-Notice; shall beand given upon delivery if personally delivered, sent via telegram, overnight mail, facsimile, or electronic mail. - Waivers.
+Whenever, under the provisions of applicable law or these Bylaws, notice is required to be given to any Director or Shareholder, whether under the provisions of applicable law or these Bylaws, it shall not be construed to mean personal notice.
+Sbut-such notice may be given in writing, personally, by overnight mail, telegram, facsimile, or electronic mail or by United States mail, addressed to such Director or Shareholder, at his or hertheir or its-address as it appears on the records of the Corporation, with postage thereon prepaid. and When notice is provided by United States mail, such notice shall be deemed to be given when by United States mail, at the time when the same such notice shall beis deposited in the United States mail.
+Notice, shall beand given upon delivery if personally delivered, sent via telegram, overnight mail, facsimile, or electronic mail. - 2.
+Waivers.
 Whenever any notice is required to be given under the provisions of applicable law or these Bylaws, a waiver thereof in writing, signed by the person or persons entitled to said notice, whether before or after the time stated therein, shall be deemed equivalent thereto.
 Attendance of a person at a meeting shall constitute a waiver of notice of such meeting, except when the person attends a meeting for the express purpose of objecting, at the beginning of the meeting, to the transaction of any business because the meeting is not lawfully called or convened; any: such objection shall occur at the beginning of the meeting.
 Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Shareholders, Directors, or members of a committee need be specified in any written waiver of notice unless so required by the Certificate of Incorporation or these Bylaws.